 The key to controlling fuel costs is monitoring fuel consumption per mile for each truck.
 Those trucks with better fuel consumption are optimized by utilizing their efficiency for longer hauls.

 The second production cost impacting overall cost of production is the driver.
 A common ceiling for compensation (entire compensation package) is no more than 25% of the haul’s revenue.
 If a particular driver is able to generate $70 per hour in revenue than their payroll costs will run $17.50 per hour.

 A caveat to the above: payroll costs are all inclusive and includes employer taxes, benefits and time off.
-So the 25% is all inclusive.
+The 25% is all inclusive.

 Some drivers are more efficient in their work because they understand their truck; what it can and can not do during operations.
-So experience increases their efficiency and reduces their down time (getting stuck in mud, breaking down, getting lost, miscommunication, etc.).
+Experience increases their efficiency and reduces their down time (getting stuck in mud, breaking down, getting lost, miscommunication, etc.).

 A third cost, and the most complicated, is compliance.
 Compliance starts out with proper maintenance of the trucks.
 Regular weekly check-ups include:

 * Check air lines for cracks at rivets and noses